migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/WorkingInVsCode.md

 ### Configuring Visual Studio Code

-The Swift Extension for Visual Studio Code from the Swift Work Group provides code completion, code navigation, build task creation, and integration with LLDB for debugging, along with many other features for devloping code with Swift.
+The Swift Extension for Visual Studio Code from the Swift Server Work Group provides code completion, code navigation, build task creation, and integration with LLDB for debugging, along with many other features for devloping code with Swift.

 Install the Swift Extension for Visual Studio from the